Help us prevent Homestead Fraud!

 What can I do to help?

 If you know or suspect homestead fraud is taking place or if you have any evidence of a property being rented (advertisement or name of Realtor that is managing the property) please provide this information to Property Appraiser’s office.
-You can do it CONFIDENTIALLY by filling out the form below.

 May part of a homestead be rented?